MARTIMM/qa-manager/doc/plantuml/SheetDialog.md

   +create-widget()
 }

-note right of QAManager::Gui::QAIOWidget : <b>QAEntry</b> is one of the possible types\nand is created at runtime.
-Also it is\nresponsible for creating the Gtk\nwidgets which are saved by <b>Value</b>.
+note right of QAManager::Gui::QAIOWidget : <b>QAEntry</b> is one of the possible types.\nIt is responsible for creating the input\nwidget of which its values are saved\nby <b>Value</b>.

 class QAManager::Gui::Set {
   -Array $questions